heathscliff334/heathscliff334/README.md

 ## ***About me***

-I am an undergraduate Computer science with some skills like HTML, PHP, JavaScript, and Dart.
+I am an undergraduate Computer Science with some skills like HTML, PHP, JavaScript, and Dart.
 I love to learn and build something new, productive, innovative and creative.
 * **I am interested in Mobile Development, Backend, and Full Stack**
 - 🌱 I’m currently learning ...
   - Dart